longhuy322000/FBUCollab/README.md

 - **Habit:** Users can view the projects throughout the day and apply if they are interested
 - **Scope:** Collab is very narrow-focused, main targets college students who want to improve their CS knowledge and work on side projects

 ## Product Spec

 ### Requirements

 | Requirement      | Details |
    | ------------- | -------- | ------------|
    | App has multiple views | (see screen archetypes below)
-   | App interacts with a database (e.g. Parse) | Use Parse to store project info, user info, likes, comments
+   | App interacts with a database (e.g. Parse) | Use Parse to store users, projects, comments, likes, requests, notifications
    | User can log in/log out of the app | User can log in/log out of the app
-   | Use of camera | Project picture, user profile picture
+   | Use of camera | User can take a picture or select a picture from the gallery for the project image
-   | App integrates with SDK | Google Login SDK
+   | App integrates with SDK | Google Login SDK, Github SDK
    | App uses complex algorithm | Project ranking (sort, display projects based on likes, skills)
-   | App uses gesture recognizers | double-tap for like
+   | App uses gesture recognizers | double-tap to like
-   | App uses animations | transition from MainActivity to ProjectDetailsActivity
+   | App uses animations | transitions between fragments and activities
    | App uses an external library to add visual polish | Use Material Design to improve the UI and Glide for image loading

 ### 1. User Stories (Required and Optional)